Introduction to Keeping Gambling Records

-Before moving forward, I also need to acknowledge that I am not a professional tax preparation expert.
-If applying any of these suggestions, please be sure to consult your income tax professional.
+Disclosure: I must acknowledge that I am not a professional income tax preparation expert.
+If applying any of these suggestions, please be sure to consult an income tax professional.

 Question: How’s Your Gambling Going?